greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/function-summary.html.md

 ## <a id="topic27"></a>Greenplum Database Function Types

 Greenplum Database evaluates functions and operators used in SQL expressions.
-Some functions and operators are only allowed to run on the master since they could lead to inconsistencies in Greenplum Database segment instances.
+Some functions and operators are only allowed to run on the coordinator since they could lead to inconsistencies in Greenplum Database segment instances.
 This table describes the Greenplum Database Function Types.

 |Function Type|Greenplum Support|Description|Comments|
 |-------------|-----------------|-----------|--------|